-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Powhatan is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Powhatan isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Powhatan are a mix of both white- and blue-collar jobs.
 Overall, Powhatan is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Powhatan who work in office and administrative support (12.76%), management occupations (12.52%), and sales jobs (10.12%).

 Also of interest is that Powhatan has more people living here who work in computers and math than 95% of the places in the US.